ZeevoX/summer-project/README.md

 # 5CO Summer Project
 Our summer project is to collect hyperlocal data (temperature, humidity, pressure) using a Raspberry Pi, then displaying it on a website.
+We can also use our pressure data to approximately predict the weather.

 ## Viewing
 You can view our website [here](https://zeevox.github.io/summer-project)